dsaucez/imc22/presenter_instructions.md

 All authors must provide their presentation in PDF or PowerPoint format (PDF is preferred) no **later than Monday October, 24 at 2PM CEST**.

-The presentations is to be uploaded on [Seafile](https://seafile.unistra.fr/u/d/512fd5bafbde41619d13/), using the password `IMC-591726`.
+The presentations is to be uploaded on [Seafile](https://seafile.unistra.fr/u/d/512fd5bafbde41619d13/).
 Presenters can upload presentations as many time as they want before the deadline.
 The most recent file will be taken for projection.
+The access code will be provided to registrants via email.

 The filename of the presentation must start with the `paper id` of the presentation and followed by any arbitrary annotation using the format `<paper_id>-<annotation>.<extension>`, e.g., `42-instructions_to_authors.pdf`.